-The VCAA is pleased to announce the first year of the Lynne Kosky memorial VCAL grants.
+The VCAA is pleased to call for nominations for the 2020 Lynne Kosky Memorial VCAL Grants.

 The grants provide an important financial stimulus to VCAL providers to develop learning initiatives for their students that support lifelong learning and increased community participation.

 Principals, VCAL coordinators and teachers are strongly encouraged to apply for a 2020 Lynne Kosky memorial VCAL grant.

 Lynne Kosky, former Victorian Education Minister